menandmice/micetro_docs/guides/reference/dns_dhcp_appliance.rst

 This section contains instructions on how to configure the network on the appliance.
 That is performed through the console on the virtual host.

-Once the network information has been entered, you can add the appliance to the Men & Mice Suite.
-For further information refer to Chapter 4: Appliance Management in the Men & Mice Suite User's Guide.
+Once the network information has been entered, you can add the appliance to the Men&Mice Suite.
+For further information refer to Chapter 4: Appliance Management in the Men&Mice Suite User's Guide.

 Follow these instructions to configure the network settings: